Partition and Solidarity: Anticolonial Struggles in the Colonial Present Conference

 Crude Capitalism Reading Group

-In anticipation of the conference, the Harry Bridges Center for Labor Studies is hosting a reading group focused on the book Crude Capitalism by Adam Hanieh.
-Reading group sessions to be announced.
+In anticipation of the conference, the Harry Bridges Center for Labor Studies is hosting a reading group focused on the book by Adam Hanieh - Crude Capitalism: Oil, Corporate Power, and the Making of the World Market (Verso, 2024).

 The first twenty people to register for the reading group will receive a free physical copy of the book, Crude Capitalism by Adam Hanieh.
-Registration to be announced.
+Register here.

 Support Fund